ShrutiKarandikar/Portfolio/Wireframe.md

 Here is the link to original article : Jeremy Bowman, "Apple in 5 charts", last modified September 22, 2018 , https://finance.yahoo.com/news/apple-5-charts-141500849.html

 The rationale behind choosing this visualization was that it tries to tell the story of a product in the dynamic stock market domain.
 In finance sector, which is already overwhelmed with charts, graphs and numbers, good data visualization techniques are critical to stand out and provide wise and accurate information.
-<p>Also, prior to CMU, I was working as a Business Analyst in Regulatory Reporting domain.
+<br>Also, prior to CMU, I was working as a Business Analyst in Regulatory Reporting domain.
 I used to generate graphs, design dashboard and analyze numbers for a living.
 Hence I can relate very well to such visualizations and audience we are trying to connect to.
-<p> After searching for a while on various sources like The New York Times, The Economist etc I found out this article which focuses on Apple’s positioning in the market after release of iPhone Xs in 2018.
+<br> After searching for a while on various sources like The New York Times, The Economist etc I found out this article which focuses on Apple’s positioning in the market after release of iPhone Xs in 2018.
 The title of the article was quite attractive “Apple in 5 charts”, which intrigued me to read further.
 Although, as I read through it, I found a couple of issues with the graphs which made me choose this visualization for the assignment

 #### Things that stood out to me & worked really well- <br>
 1) Title of the article is attractive<br>